MaxRobinsonTheGreat/EvolutionSimulator/README.md

 ## What is this?
 This program is designed to simulate the natural processes of evolution and population growth/decline.
 It places "organisms" in an environment in which they are allowed to eat, survive, and reproduce.
 Over time, changes in their anatomy accumulate and allow certain organisms to thrive while others die out.
-There is no goal to this system - as organisms adapt, their competitors must adapt as well.
+There is no goal or fitness function to this system - as organisms adapt, their competitors must adapt as well.
 This gives rise to many interesting and unexpected consequences.
 You can run it by cloning this repo and opening the file, or by going [here](https://students.cs.byu.edu/~maximo5/EvolutionSimulation).

 ## Controls
 - Press ```space``` to pause the simulation and see stats